Thank you for having a look at my experience with horses. I truly have been around the world on the back of a horse.

 - During this time, riding at tracks up and down the East Coast, I was invited to participate in several Female Jockey Challenges.
 Two years each at Hoosier Park in Indiana and Philadelphia Park in Pennsylvania.

 - Then I was invited to Brazil to participate in their Ladies Day Tournament for each of 4 years.
-I finished second in 2013.
+I finished second in 2013 and won a race in 2015.

 - Since then I have lived and ridden mostly in New York.
 I love New York!